notwld/notepad-gui/README.md

 # not-a-pad

-normal notepad using python tkinter with base64 encryption and dycription
+normal notepad using python tkinter with base64 encryption and dycryption